 Are you thinking of becoming a contributor for This is Flight?
-Fantastic!
-We can’t wait for you to join us.
+We can’t wait to see your application.
 However, before you do, it’s very important that you read the following page and agree to our Contributors’ Guidelines.

 On this page, you will find: